Go directly to product information

 < illustrations: red long kampot >

-This black long pepper is harvested from the Javanese long pepper (Piper retrofractum) which is grown in Cambodia in the same region where the famous Kampot pepper grows.
-It comes from the ripe fruit, which may be bright red and resemble a chili pepper, but is not.
+This Black long pepper is harvested from the Javanese long pepper (Piper retrofractum) which is grown in Cambodia in the same region where the famous Kampot pepper grows.
+It comes from the ripe fruit, which can be fiery red and resembles a chili pepper, but is not.

-This long pepper is grown in the forests, where farmers plant them.
-They take advantage of the shade of existing trees and the fertile, moist environment, so no fertilization and irrigation is required.
-The plants quickly bear fruit and produce more yields every year.
-After the third year, the plants are dug up and replaced.
+This long pepper is grown in forests, where farmers plant them.
+They take advantage of the shade of existing trees and the fertile, moist environment, so that fertilization and irrigation are not necessary.
+The plants bear fruit quickly and give more yield each year.
+After the third year, the plants are uprooted and replaced.

 Smell and taste

 This long pepper is quite sharp, especially for a pepper of this type.
-You taste a palette of sweet citrus notes, but the spicy-woody scent of black pepper *) predominates.
-These are the main seasonings in long pepper:
+You will taste a palette of sweet citrus tones, but the spicy-woody scent of black pepper *) dominates.
+These are the most important flavors in long pepper:

 • 3-carene, citrusy

-• D-limonene (dipentene), sweet orange flavor, occurring modestly in nutmeg, mace and cardamom,
+• D-limonene (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace and cardamom,

-• sabinene *, responsible for the woody, camphoraceous flavor of black pepper, among others
+• sabinene*, responsible for the woody, camphor-like taste of black pepper, among other things

 Usage

-The easiest way to use long pepper is to cut or break the pepper into pieces and then mortar or grind these pieces, for example in a coffee grinder specifically designed for grinding spices.
+The easiest way to use long pepper is to cut or break the pepper into pieces and then grind or pound these pieces, for example in a coffee grinder that you have specially designed for grinding spices.

 Features:

-• 100% pepper berries of the Piper retrofractum (Javanese long pepper)
+• 100% pepper berries from the Piper retrofractum (Javanese long pepper)

 • origin: Kampot region, Cambodia